mirumee/satchless/doc/cart.rst

 .. note::

-   Implementations provided by Satchless expect to work with price objects as implemented by the `prices <http://github.com/mirumee/prices>`_ library.
+   Implementations provided by Satchless expect to work with money objects as implemented by the `prices <http://github.com/mirumee/prices>`_ library.

 .. class:: CartLine
    :noindex: